Hand/Foot & Spot Mid-Size Device

 The SolRx 500‑Series Hand/Foot & Spot Treatment Unit is supplied with everything that you need to start your treatments, including:

-- The SolRx 500‑Series device; fully assembled and tested per Solarc’s ISO-13485 quality system
+- The SolRx 500‑Series device; is fully assembled and tested per Solarc’s ISO-13485 quality system

 - Removable Hand/Foot Hood